MongoDB ODBC driver Getting Started Guide

 Notes

-These instructions show you how to import MongoDB data into an Oracle® BI metadata repository.
-You can then reorganise the imported data into a business model for presentation to users who request business intelligence information via the Oracle® BI user interfaces.
+These instructions show you how to import MongoDB data into an Oracle BI metadata repository.
+You can then reorganise the imported data into a business model for presentation to users who request business intelligence information by using the Oracle BI user interfaces.

 2. On the File menu, choose New Repository.